zytek/mmnet1000/README.md

 ---------

 * kernel/ - patches for different **vanilla** kernels with board definition and sample config file.
-* openwrt/ - patches for OpenWrt, adding MMNET1000 as a target (TODO)

 *Note:* kernel config is not perfectly suited to mmnet1000 board and may seem a little bit bloated.
 Please send patches if you make smaller one.